zHz00/KGBC/help/Bonfire.md

 Upgraded buildings are located in 2nd ant 4th columns.

+Tab          Change color scheme
 1..8         Switch tab
-0            Hidden tab for testing and database rebuild
+0            Hidden tab (tests and database rebuilding)

 #=== MOUSE ===

-You can use mouse both to select buildings and tab.
+You can use mouse to select buildings or switch tabs.
 Red cross: Exit

 #=== INFORMATION ===

 *About discounts*

+There are two types of discounts: ratio discounts and base discounts.
+Difference is described in help section of the **Workshop** tab.

-In the bottom line is located information about current metaphysics discount (% to ratio).
+Information about current metaphysics discount (% to ratio) is located in the bottom of the screen.

-Some buildings have base discount, set in the **Workshop** tab.
+Some buildings also have base discount.
+It can be set in the **Workshop** tab.

-If the discount is active, building have additional text in square brackets:
+If base discount is active, certain buildings will have additional text near their name:

 Lib      Liberalism (affects _Temple_, _Mint_ and _Tradepost_)
 Fas      Fascism (affects _Log House_)
 Comm     Communism (affects _Factory_)

-_Hut_ have five grades of discount (from 0% to -115%), which are set also in **Workshop** tab.
+The _Hut_ have five grades of discount (from 0% to -115%), which are also set in the **Workshop** tab.

 *Notice on Spaceport*

-_Spaceport_ have unusual ratio for starchart.
-Sources show 1.35, but this is misleading.
-1.35 is not direct ratio.
-Indtead of that common ratio is multiplied by 1.35.
-So, if you have no _metaphysics_ discounts, your ratio on starchart will be 1.15\*1.35=1.5525.
+The _Spaceport_ has unusual ratio for starchart.
+Source code indicates the ratio of 1.35, but this is misleading.
+1.35 is not a direct ratio.
+Instead of that, common ratio is multiplied by 1.35.
+So, if you have no _metaphysics_ discounts, your ratio for starchart will be 1.15\*1.35=1.5525.

-If you HAVE _metaphysics_ upgrade, such as _Enlighenment_, common ratio will receive discount, but 1.35 multiplier will not.
+However, if you HAVE _metaphysics_ upgrade, such as _Enlightenment_, common ratio WILL receive a discount, but 1.35 multiplier will not be affected.
 So, the ratio will be 1.14\*1.35=1.539.
 <END>